Startle response

 In animals, including humans, the startle response is a largely unconscious defensive response to sudden or threatening stimuli, such as sudden noise or sharp movement, and is associated with negative affect.
 Usually the onset of the startle response is a startle reflex reaction.
 The startle reflex is a brainstem reflectory reaction (reflex) that serves to protect vulnerable parts, such as the back of the neck (whole-body startle) and the eyes (eyeblink) and facilitates escape from sudden stimuli.
 It is found across many different species, throughout all stages of life.
 A variety of responses may occur depending on the affected individual's emotional state, body posture, preparation for execution of a motor task, or other activities.
-The startle response is implicated in the formation of specific phobias.